Ecotone

 );

 As storing in Event Store is abstracted away, the code stays clean and contains only of the business part.
-We can customize the Stream Name, Aggregate Type and even Event Names when needed.
+We can the Stream Name, Aggregate Type and even Event Names when needed.